-Prerequisite: MUS 132 Classroom Piano II

-This course provides second-year piano instruction to students that have successfully completed Classroom Piano I and II.
-Students study intermediate-level piano music and further explore topics in music theory, as applicable to keyboard performance.
+Prerequisite: MUS 132 Classroom Piano II This course provides second-year piano instruction to students that have successfully completed Classroom Piano I and II.
+This course will allow students to refine and develop beginning keyboard skills.
+Piano technique, major and minor scales and arpeggios, sight-reading, expanded chord progressions, and harmonization and transposition skills are encountered in intermediate piano music.